-- rents from real property; - interest on debt secured by a mortgage on real property or on interests in real property; - dividends or other distributions on, and gain from the sale of, shares in other REITs; - gain from the sale of real estate assets; - income and gain derived from foreclosure property (as described below); - Income derived from a REMIC in proportion to the real estate assets held by the REMIC, unless at least 95% of the REMIC's assets are real estate assets, in which case all of the income derived from the REMIC; and - income derived from the temporary investment of new capital that is attributable to the issuance of our stock or a public offering of our debt with a maturity date of at least five years and that we receive during the one-year period beginning on the date on which we received such new capital.
+- · rents from real property; - interest on debt secured by a mortgage on real property or on interests in real property; - dividends or other distributions on, and gain from the sale of, shares in other REITs; - gain from the sale of real estate assets; - income and gain derived from foreclosure property (as described below); - income derived from a REMIC in proportion to the real estate assets held by the REMIC, unless at least 95% of the REMIC's assets are real estate assets, in which case all of the income derived from the REMIC; and - income derived from the temporary investment of new capital that is attributable to the issuance of our stock or a public offering of our debt with a maturity date of at least five years and that we receive during the one-year period beginning on the date on which we received such new capital.

 Second, in general, at least 95% of our gross income for each taxable year must consist of income that is qualifying income for purposes of the 75% gross income test (except for income derived from the temporary investment of new capital), other types of interest and dividends, gain from the sale or disposition of stock or securities or any combination of these.
 Gross income from our sale of property that we hold primarily for sale to customers in the ordinary course of business is excluded from both the numerator and the denominator in both income tests.
 Income and gain from "hedging transactions," as defined in "-Hedging Transactions," will be excluded from both the numerator and the denominator for purposes of both the 75% and 95% gross income tests.
 In addition, certain foreign currency gains will be excluded from gross income for purposes of one or both of the gross income tests.
 See "-Foreign Currency Gain."
-Finally, gross income attributable to cancellation of indebtedness, or COD, income will be excluded from both the numerator and the denominator for purposes of both the numerator and the denominator for purposes of both the numerator and the denominator for purposes of both of the gross income tests.
-See "-Foreign Currency Gain."
-Finally, gross income tests.
+Finally, gross income attributable to cancellation of indebtedness, or COD, income will be excluded from both the numerator and the denominator for purposes of both of the gross income tests.
 The following paragraphs discuss the specific application of the gross income tests to us.